xtellurian/QsharpDemo/README.md

 Target: One,   Control: One ->  measures Target: Zero

  ========== Bell State & Teleportation ==========
-Two qubits are used.
-Firstly, lets just use a Hadamard gate (no entanglement) Init:Zero 0s=471  1s=529  agree=47%
-Init:One  0s=492  1s=508  agree=49%
-Next lets just use a Hadamard gate *and* a CNOT Gate to get entanglement Init:Zero 0s=506  1s=494  agree=100%
+The following uses a Hadamard gate (no entanglement), to get a superposition of states that, when measured, agree ~50% of the time
+Init:Zero 0s=502  1s=498  agree=50%
+Init:One  0s=485  1s=515  agree=48%
+Now we add a CNOT Gate to get entanglement, and get agreement 100% of the time Press any key...
+Init:Zero 0s=515  1s=485  agree=100%
-Init:One  0s=514  1s=486  agree=100%
+Init:One  0s=516  1s=484  agree=100%

 Press any key to exit